 A strong tea flavor, the right amount of boba, freshly cooked boba pearls to the right doneness (surprisingly important), and sweetness tailored to your taste means the perfect cup of boba milk tea.
-Not all shops care to do these things right.
-So in addition to it being fun, making boba milk tea at home means a perfectly tailored drink!
+TBH, I’ve had many poorly prepared boba drinks, so making it yourself means total control, and it’s fun to make!

 It seems like boba milk tea had the same fad surge in popularity like many other foods to hit Southern California.
 However I think I’ve been drinking this for over 15 years here.
 Boba tea has survived many other food fads to hit since, and the tea itself has seen some fun innovations–some of my favorites are the salted whipped cream topping and mini ‘popping’ boba.